Preventing Violent Extremism

 - Solutions include mechanisms to build both vertical social cohesion - between the state and the diversity of its population - and horizontal cohesion - between groups and individuals in communities to ensure peaceful and respectful coexistence.

-The meeting highlighted an important role for UNDP in convening the development community to explore partnerships, approaches and lessons learned in this important field, and UNDP’s approach paper on the issue was warmly welcomed.
+The meeting highlighted an important role for UNDP in convening the development community to explore partnerships, approaches and lessons learned in this important field.
+UNDP’s approach paper on the issue was warmly welcomed.

 - Sanam Naraghi Anderlini, Co-founder and Executive Director, International Civil Society Action Network (ICAN): Civil society perspectives on violent extremism